• Skip to main content

 Each serving in this Keto meatball recipe, has only 3 net carbs.
 This includes a little sauce over the top, which is a must!

-How Should You Store these Low Carb Meatballs?
+How Should You Store these Almond Flour Meatballs?

 Store them in the fridge for a few days, sitting in their sauce so they can continue to absorb the flavor and stay moist.
 This is one of those meals that actually tastes better the next day.
 Beyond a few days, you can freeze them and they'll reheat beautifully!